lonnen/lonnen.github.com/README.md

 ## about xor

 xor has existed in one form or another since 2005.
-The current iteration is hosted on github pages, with background images provided by [Unsplash](https://unsplash.com/) and fonts by [Font Squirrel](http://www.fontsquirrel.com/fonts/source-sans-pro).
+The current iteration is hosted on github pages, with fonts by [Font Squirrel](http://www.fontsquirrel.com/fonts/source-sans-pro).